Tokenpocket

 | Basic market data | Simple price and market info for supported assets. |

-While I came to it for Eos, TokenPocket is also used as a multichain wallet; depending on the version you install, you may see support for networks such as Ethereum and Tron (and, in some builds, Binance Smart Chain and other EVM-style networks).
-Coin support follows the chain: expect the native coin on each network plus the tokens you add or interact with in DApps.
+While I came to it for EOS, TokenPocket can be used as a multichain wallet.
+Depending on the version you install, you may see support for networks such as Ethereum and Tron, and in some builds, Binance Smart Chain and other EVM-style networks.
+In general, coin support follows the chain you select: expect the native coin plus any tokens you add or interact with inside DApps.

 Setup

 Getting started is straightforward.
-If you already have an account, you can import by pasting in the private key (or using whatever import options the app provides for that chain) and then setting a password for local access.
-If you are starting fresh, choose the create-wallet option, follow the prompts to generate a new wallet, and make sure you securely back up the recovery information the app gives you before you fund it.
-A strong password (and any available device-level lock options) matters, because the phone is now part of your security model.
+If you already have an account, you can import it by pasting in the private key (or using whatever import options the app provides for that chain) and then setting a password for local access.
+If you are starting fresh, choose the create-wallet option, follow the prompts to generate a new wallet, and make sure you securely back up the recovery information the app provides before you fund it.
+A strong password and any available device-level lock options matter, because the phone becomes part of your security model.

 What I Like